learninglab-dev/the-resources/data/resources/labs/cine-lab/video-support.md

-# Help for TDM173
+# Video Support

 ![iPhoneVideo](https://files.slack.com/files-pri/T0HTW3H0V-F012SQHTM2P/48919811117_67efdcfe66_k.jpg?pub_secret=c395722040)

-We are here to help you as you produce your final videos for TDM173.
+The Learning Lab is here to help you with your multimedia projects!
 Below you'll find a group of resources designed to help you capture good video with just a phone or computer (rather than a fancy camera).
 But if you have any specific questions at all, please get in touch with us by filling out the help form at [help.learninglab.xyz](https://airtable.com/shrTvxaEPbet2j9Bj)

 ## Four elements to consider when capturing high quality footage

-There are four main elements of smartphone video capture that will be discussed below (stabilization; composition; lighting; sound), and all of them are important to consider when planning and executing shots for your final videos.
+There are four main elements of smartphone video capture that will be discussed below (stabilization; composition; lighting; sound), and all of them are important to consider when planning and executing shots for your videos.

 With a little bit of thought, planning, and experimentation, you'll be surprised at how much more compelling, convincing, and emotionally affecting your video capture can become.

-## Stabilization
+### Stabilization

 Without effective stabilization of the smartphone camera that you are using, your footage can appear jerky and distracting.
 And while this may be a good option if you are filming a horror film, and you want the jerkiness of the camera motion to impart an element of uncertainty and fear, for many other genres, this is not the goal.
 So if you are seeking options for increasing stability in your shots, here are some resources that can help you on your way: